-EDUC 611 Mathematics: Curriculum, Instruction & Assessment
+EDUC 611 Mathematics: Curriculum, Instruction & Assessment 3 SH

-The focus of this course is upon the review of research relative to mathematics education in grades K through 6.
+The focus of this course is upon the review of research relative to mathematics education.
 The teacher analyzes and discusses current research findings and applications to classroom practice.
 A variety of instructional materials and approaches are evaluated for their effectiveness to meet the needs of diverse learners including students at risk.
-Teachers demonstrate their knowledge of content by developing lessons that integrate the National Council of Teachers of Mathematics standards and the competencies from the North Carolina Standard
+Teachers demonstrate their knowledge of content by developing lessons that integrate the National Council of Teachers of Mathematics standards and the competencies from the North Carolina Standard Course of Study.
+Additionally, they demonstrate their ability to use audiovisual aids and electronic technology.
+A service-learning component is included.